CPS: Comparative Political Studies, Vol. 46, #2, 2012

 Laird Addis, Nietzsche's Ontology.
 Reviewed by Matthew Meyer.

 Michael J. Beran, Johannes Brandl, Josef Perner, and Joëlle Proust (eds.), Foundations of Metacognition.
-Reviewed by Glenn Carruthers
+Reviewed by Glenn Carruthers.

 Patricia A. Blanchette, Frege's Conception of Logic.
 Reviewed by Øystein Linnebo.